GothenburgBitFactory/tw.org/content/docs/sync.md

 The [TaskChampion sync server](https://github.com/GothenburgBitFactory/taskchampion-sync-server) is easy to run on a server such as a VPS or web hosting provider.
 It can be deployed in a variety of ways and can be configured simply for a single-user or extended to support multiple users.
 The [sync server documentation](https://gothenburgbitfactory.org/taskchampion-sync-server/) describes the server configuration options in detail.

-A local server is suitable for synchronizing tools running on the same system.
-This is an unusual configuration, but is simple to set up.

 Refer to the [`task-sync(5)`](https://taskwarrior.org/docs/man/task-sync.5/) manpage for details on configuring synchronization.